-ISM provides full tuition scholarships to all admitted students.
+ISM provides full tuition scholarships for all admitted students.
 The amount is based on tuition established by the two affiliated schools.
-In 2003-2004, tuition for full-time students enrolled at the School of Music through the Institute will be \$22,000.
-Tuition for full-time students enrolled at the Divinity School through the Institute will be \$15,670.
-These figures include the cost of Yale Health Plan coverage but exclude the hospitalization insurance fee.
-The estimated cost for hospitalization insurance in 2003-2004 is \$1,212 for a single student.
-Total estimated expenses for the ISM correspond closely with the two affiliated schools.
-For example, 2003-2004 estimated expenses (including tuition) for a single student living on or off campus are \$31,900 for Music and \$31,152 for Divinity.
-Estimated totals for different categories of students may include housing, meals, books, health care, major medical insurance, childcare, and other miscellaneous costs.
-All estimated expenses, with the exception of tuition, may be revised with proper documentation.
+In 2004-2005, tuition for full-time students enrolled at the School of Music through the Institute will be \$22,800.
+Tuition for full-time students enrolled at the Divinity School through the Institute will be \$16,218.
+Other special fees may be assessed, depending on program (orientation, commencement, board, and activity fees, etc.).
+Total estimated expenses for a single student are \$33,300 for Music and \$31,364 for Divinity.
+Estimated totals for different categories of students may include housing, meals, books, health care, major medical insurance, child care, and other miscellaneous costs.
 Further information is available from the Financial Aid Office.